 Watch the World Go by in the Grand-Place

-In the Grand-Place itself, rich merchants built glorious guild houses as headquarters for the different trades and it’s these gilded, ornate buildings along with an astonishing town hall that give the very grand square its wow factor.
+In the Grand-Place itself, rich merchants built glorious guild houses as headquarters for the different trades, and it’s these gilded, ornate buildings—along with an astonishing town hall—that give the very grand square its wow factor.
 Many of the guild houses now have pretty ground floor cafés that spill onto the terrace, making the Grand-Place the perfect place for a leisurely coffee or a Belgian beer as you watch the world go by.

 Walk the Cartoon Trail

-Tintin, Captain Haddock and Snowy escape from a hotel in The Calculus Affair in rue de l’Etuve just off the Grand-Place; the mighty and impossibly good-looking Scorpion looks down on you, sword drawn, in rue du Treurenberg.
-Check out the Brussels Tourist website for a list, maps and routes for a self-guided tour around the cartoon trail or take a walking tour with an English-speaking guide.
+Tintin, Captain Haddock, and Snowy escape from a hotel in "The Calculus Affair" in rue de l’Etuve just off the Grand-Place while the mighty and impossibly good-looking Scorpion looks down on you with his sword drawn in rue du Treurenberg.
+To discover all the city has to offer, you should check out the Brussels tourist website for a list of famous art as well as maps and routes for a self-guided tour around the cartoon trail or take a walking tour with an English-speaking guide.

 Grab a Bargain at the Weekly Jeu de Balle Flea Market

-The market is in the Marolles, traditionally the working-class district of Brussels where you can still hear the Marolles dialect based on Flemish.
+The market is in the Marolles, traditionally the working-class district of Brussels where you can still hear the Marolles dialect, which is based on Flemish.
 From a thriving area for artisans in the 17th century to a slum in the 1870s, Marolles started to become fashionable in the 1980s.
-Walk along the two roads that lead to the square (Rue Blaes and Rue Haute) for an eclectic mix of antique and junk shops, bars and restaurants.Continue to 5 of 10 below.
+Walk along the two roads that lead to the square (Rue Blaes and Rue Haute) for an eclectic mix of antique and junk shops, bars and restaurants.

 Marvel at the City's Art Nouveau Heritage

-Brussels has beautiful Art Nouveau buildings, constructed at the turn of the 19th century.
-You can buy an excellent brochure at the Brussels Tourist Office, which covers the city center and surrounding districts.
-Better still, take a guided walk in English from ARAU which will lead you through the streets, pointing out houses with those famous swirling, sinuous balconies, elaborate doorways and, high up under the eaves, panels of mosaics that catch the sun.
+Brussels has beautiful Art Nouveau buildings, which were largely constructed at the turn of the 19th century.
+You can buy an excellent brochure at the Brussels Tourist Office, which covers the architecture of the city center and surrounding districts, or you can take a guided walking tour in English from ARAU, which will lead you through the streets, pointing out houses with those famous swirling, sinuous balconies, elaborate doorways and, high up under the eaves, panels of mosaics that catch the sun.